University Senate Quick Reference Guide

 Chair of the Steering Committee:

 Every regular Senate meeting includes at least ten minutes made available for Question Time.
-Each month, a call will go out for pre-submission of questions, which will either receive written answers posted to the Senate’s website, will be answered during Question Time, or both.
+Each month, a call will go out for pre-submission of questions, which will either receive written answers posted to the Senate’s website, will be addressed live during Question Time, or both.
 It is possible to ask questions that were not pre-submitted, time permitting, but this is not preferred.

 The Senate uses a web form to receive its Committee Documents; the Committee fills out the relevant portions and then the Document is generated and sent to the Steering Committee for agenda assignment.
 The Secretary of Faculties numbers each Document once it has been assigned to an agenda.
+Committee votes must be listed in full.

 It is often unclear to anyone who has not been through the process just how much time it takes to usher policy through the University Senate.
 When planning, please keep in mind the following: